xowis/PantheonAddons/README.md

 When selecting a version to install, tick `Enable Nightly builds` and install the latest nightly build (0.7.1-ci.2207 at time of writing)
 Once you're finished, run the game once as normal to allow MelonLoader to generate the required libraries.
 Once this is done, close the game.

-This repository contains 3 projects:
+This repository contains 3 projects.
+Once the solution is built, the following DLLs will be present in the build folder:
-* PantheonAddonLoader, which goes in the `/mods` directory in your game installation.
+* `PantheonAddonLoader.dll`, which goes in the `/mods` directory in your game installation.
-* PantheonAddonFramework, which goes in the `/userlibs` directory.
+* `PantheonAddonFramework.dll`, which goes in the `/userlibs` directory.
-* Optionally PantheonAddons, which goes in `%APPDATA%\PantheonAddons`.
+* Optionally `PantheonAddons.dll`, which goes in `%APPDATA%\PantheonAddons`.
 This contains example addons.

 ## Developing addons
 Create a new C# library project targeting **.NET 6**